Chapter 1

 -gs-malformed-force -gs-quiet -error-on-malformed

 The Coherent PDF tools provide a wide range of facilities for modifying PDF files created by other means.
-There is a single command-line program cpdf (cpdf.exe under Microsoft Windows).
+There is a single command-line program Cpdf (cpdf.exe under Microsoft Windows).
 The rest of this manual describes the options that may be given to this program.

 1.1 Documentation

 The operation -help / --help prints each operation and option together with a short description.
-The operation -version prints the cpdf version string.
+The operation -version prints the Cpdf version string.

 1.2 Input and Output Files